Tarik Skubal: Professional career

+Detroit Tigers

 Early career

 The Detroit Tigers selected Skubal in the ninth round with the 255th overall selection of the 2018 MLB draft.
 He received a $350,000 bonus for signing a contract.
 After the draft, Skubal spent his first professional season with the Gulf Coast Tigers, Connecticut Tigers, and West Michigan Whitecaps, pitching to a combined 3–0 record and 0.40 earned run average (ERA) in 22 1/3 innings pitched.
 He started 2019 with the Lakeland Flying Tigers.
 He earned a call-up to the Erie SeaWolves on July 5.
 Over his first three starts with Erie, he had a 0.56 ERA with 34 strikeouts, giving up five hits in 16 innings.
 His performances over the season raised his ranking in MLB.com's 2019 Prospect Watch from a preseason #20 ranking in the Tigers' organization to a #4 spot at the midseason update on July 27.
 He finished the season at Double-A Erie with a 2–3 record, 2.13 ERA, 1.02 WHIP.
 Opponents hit just .168 off him.
 Overall in 2019, in High-A and Double-A, Skubal struck out 179 batters in 122 2/3 innings.

 The Tigers invited Skubal to spring training in 2020.
 On August 18, Skubal was recalled from the Tigers' satellite training facility in Toledo, and he made his MLB debut later that day.
 On August 29, Skubal earned his first major league win, besting the Minnesota Twins.
 In five innings pitched, Skubal allowed two earned runs and three hits while striking out two and walking none in the Tigers' 4–2 win.
 With the 2020 Detroit Tigers, Skubal appeared in 8 games, compiling a 1–4 record with 5.63 ERA and 37 strikeouts in 32 innings pitched.
 His cutter, which averaged 95.4 mph, was the fastest cutter of any major league pitcher in 2020.